StackStorm/st2/docs/source/authentication.rst

     prefix them with ``auth-``.
 For example
     ``st2auth --auth-mode=standalone ...``

-The available options are described bellow:
+The available options are described below:

 * ``host`` - Hostname for the service to listen on.
 * ``port`` - Port for the service to listen on.